Supreme Court won’t expedite GOP request to stop Pennsylvania’s extended deadline for mail-in ballots

 The president apparently was referring to ballots received after Nov.
 3, because states always are counting votes after Election Day, and do not certify the outcome for weeks.

+Alito said there was not enough time to review the Pennsylvania court’s decision before the election.

-Alito noted that “the court’s denial of the motion to expedite is not a denial of a request for this court to order that ballots received after election day be segregated so that if the State Supreme Court’s decision is ultimately overturned, a targeted remedy will be available.”
+But he noted that the denial of the motion to take it up now “is not a denial of a request for this court to order that ballots received after election day be segregated so that if the State Supreme Court’s decision is ultimately overturned, a targeted remedy will be available.”

-The justices’ action involved an arcane voting practice but carried outsize importance because of Pennsylvania’s pivotal role in the presidential election.
+The justices’ action involved what might seem to be a technical practice, but it carries outsize importance because of Pennsylvania’s pivotal role in the presidential election.
 It prompted a fierce battle between the state’s Democrats and Republicans in a state won by Trump in 2016 by 44,000 votes, and critical to his reelection prospects.

 The Pennsylvania Supreme Court — itself an elected, partisan body, with four Democratic justices and three Republicans — ruled in September in Democrats’ favor on a number of mail-voting changes.